bearprin/bearprin.github.io/_publications/roma23.md

 ---
 The following videos compare ROMA with Distance Field (DF) and Hardware Ray Tracing (Ref.).
 More specificially:

+- We want to show **soft shadows** from direct illumination and **color bleeding** from indirect illumination.
-- Direct lighting is sampled from an area (disk) light source on the roof.
-All methods are sampling and tracing towards it to get direct lighting and soft shadow.
+- Direct illumination is sampled from an area (disk) light source on the roof.
+All methods are sampling and tracing towards it.
-- Indirect lighting is queried from a Reflective Shadow Map (RSM).
-All methods first tracing to get the secondary shading point, and then use it to query the RSM to get indirect lighting.
+- Indirect illumination is queried from a Reflective Shadow Map (RSM).
+All methods first tracing to get the secondary shading point, and then use it to query the RSM.
 - ROMA has a spatial resolution of 128^2 and a angular resolution of 8^2.
 - DF has a resolution of 128^3.